EdmundBenedict/lordcephei.github.io/pages/inputsyntax.md

 ### _Introduction_

-The input system for the LM program suite is unique in the following
+The input system for the Questaal program suite is unique in the following
 respects:
-\begin{enumerate}

 1. Input files are nearly free-format (there are some mild exceptions to this; see definition of categories